 The Renault Altica concept shown at the 2006 Geneva Motor

-Show is a car which boldly attempts to bridge the wide
+Show was a car which boldly attempted to bridge the wide

 gap between estate cars and sport coupes.

 Using the contemporary Renault face common to all the

 recent Renault concepts and many production cars the Altica's